If you’re considering forex trading as a way of making money, read this.

 This makes sense—if it were the other way around, you could buy a currency (at a lower price) and immediately sell it (at a higher price) and make an instant profit.
 This obviously isn’t feasible since “free profits” can’t be sustained in financial markets.

-The spread is, therefore, a cost to trading—all else equal, by buying and selling a currency instantaneously, you’ll be paying the spread as a minimum.
+The spread is, therefore, a cost to trading—all else equal, by buying and selling a currency instantaneously, you’ll be paying the spread as a cost.

 Currency trading can be a little abstract compared with, say, share trading.